Pachyphytum compactum (pak-ee-FY-tum kom-PAK-tum) is a perennial succulent plant from the family Crassulaceae.

 Repotted plants need no fertilizer for six to eight weeks.

 Transplant these succulent plants from late winter to early spring.

-Keep the pot size the same or one size up from the old container as little jewel Pachyphytum grows less than a foot tall.
+Keep the pot size the same or one size up from the old container as Pachyphytum grows less than a foot tall.

-Plus, larger containers will retain excess water, which is damaging to the plant.
+Plus, larger containers will retain excess water.
+These soil conditions are damaging to the plant.

 While transplanting, handle the succulent with care, as its leaves can easily fall off the stem.

 Grooming and Maintenance

 The succulent Pachyphytum does not require much care other than removing dead leaves.